FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_install.md

 </p>

 On the left we can see the instrument selection window.
-- Simply check the instruments you want to install.
-To follow this example simply install the `demo device`.
+- Check the instruments you want to install.
+To follow this example  install the `demo device`.
 - Then click `Install / update Selected` to install the most recent version of the instrument from PyPi (this is done internally with a simple `pip install <instrument_name>`).

 &#9888; This means you can also use the virtual python environment `.desertenv` to manually install devices by using